 Personality traits: Dare to dream - innovative - imaginative - creative - resourceful - experimental - willing to take calculated risks - thinking outside the box - fond of new ideas - ambitious - unique - authentic

-You cannot charm the Creator audience with cheap or mass-produced items.
+You can't charm the Creator audience with cheap or mass-produced items.
 A Creator customer makes purchases that reflect their high quality standards and their love for self-expression.
-However, this does not necessarily mean that the Creator audience only buys high end products.
+However, this doesn't necessarily mean that the Creator audience only buys high end products.
 They are doers who love to create and to shape and beautify their environment.

 Many brands in the fields of marketing, design and technology are of the Creator archetype.
 A brand that is innovative, has a strong vision and that reworks and improves old systems and processes, can be viewed as a Creator brand.
 They focus on premium quality and enduring value and they will market their products and services in an esthetically pleasing way, maybe even comparing their offering to a work of art.
 Additionally, the Creator archetype suits brands that contain an element of do-it-yourself as they foster their audience’s creative learning and development.